check-me-out/www.GuruIn.NET/README.md

 # guruin.net
-Source code for www.GuruIn.NET, which is a DIY website for me.
+Source code for www.GuruIn.NET, a DIY website for me.